 - Inert gas or tank blanketing equipment must be completely reliable and capable of maintaining an adequate supply of inert gas at all times.
 Equipment breakdown or equipment that is inadequately sized for the job will result in a higher oxygen concentration in the vapor space of the storage tank which would mix with the vapors resulting in the development of a flammable mixture. - 2.
 The inert gas should be introduced into the tank in such a manner that it can be distributed effectively. - Contamination of the inert gas from any source must be guarded against.
-Any inerting system should have suitable devices to hold moisture and debris to an absolute minimum; such as filtration systems.
+Any inerting system should have suitable devices to hold moisture to an absolute minimum.